 These clinics are on Monday afternoons in Sandwich - please book in advance.

 The doctors have a keen interest in procedures which can be undertaken in the treatment room.
-Many "lumps & bumps" can be dealt with by freezing with liquid nitrogen or by excision under local anaesthesia - avoiding the need for hospital referral.
+Many "lumps & bumps" can be dealt with by excision under local anaesthesia - avoiding the need for hospital referral.
 Some inflamed joints are suitable for injection.

 Please make a routine appointment with your GP to discuss this.